When in Rajasthan do as the Rajasthanis do

 In spite of what you see in Bollywood movies, most Indians still favour modest, traditional clothing – and you may find that you enjoy your time in India more if you do too.
 This is especially true once you leave inner city Delhi and Mumbai, or if you go to any social occasions (such as weddings), festivals (such as Diwali or Holi) or to religious gatherings, temples, gurdwaras and mosques.
 And it’s true in places frequented by lots of tourists.

 Though Rajasthan is the Indian state most visited by tourists, it is still one of the most traditional and conservative – and this is amply evident by the way people dress, work and live.
 Personally, I think it is wise when in Rajasthan to do as the Rajasthanis do.
-Read on for tips on how to dress for social success in India.
+Read on for tips on how to dress for social success in India and check out Shopping in India: What to buy in India.

 Here’s what you need to know to dress for success